 Toni lives in the hearing world, but due to a profound hearing loss she does not hear enough to discern speech.
-She lipreads with almost 100% accuracy, except for the one time it mattered most.
+She lipreads very well, except for the one time it mattered most.

 Roxana began losing her hearing when she moved to the United States from Venezuela to start her own film and TV distribution company.
 Hearing aids worked, then didn’t.
 Cochlear implants allowed her to re-engage with her business and her life.

 Holly was in her early 20’s when she was diagnosed with hearing loss.
 She lived in denial for 10 years, until one work meeting when she could not follow the discussion.
 Wearing hearing aids changed her life.
 Loss has formed her, not defined her.

 And then there’s me.
 I grew up watching my father struggle with his own hearing loss.
 Stigmatized, he never asked anyone to repeat or speak louder.
 I vowed I would face my own hearing loss differently, and I have.

 Watch the We Hear You trailer

 We Hear You shines a light on the hearing loss experience.
 It shows a more inclusive world — one that is built for us too.
 It shatters stigmas of hearing loss that linger, even in our own community and highlights the ways people with hearing loss rise to advocate and build a better world for us all.
 Enjoy the captioned trailer below.